evalplus/evalplus/README.md

 <details><summary>🤔 How long it would take? <i>:: click to expand ::</i></summary>
 <div>

+If you do greedy decoding where there is only one sample for each task, the evaluation should take just a few seconds.
 When running 200 samples x 164 tasks x ~700+ tests, it can take around 2-10 minute by using `--parallel 64` and `--test-details`.
 Here are some tips to speed up the evaluation: